railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/1_1_Inst_Config_db_create.rst

 .. tip:: Backup (copy) a Database

-        To make a copy of a database, go to the web :guilabel:`Login` screen and click the :guilabel:`Databases` button.
+        To make a copy of a database, go to the web :guilabel:`Login` screen and click the :guilabel:`Manage Databases` button.
         Then click the :guilabel:`Backup` button, select the database you want to copy and enter the super-administrator password.
 Click the :guilabel:`Backup` button to confirm that you want to copy the database.

 .. index::
    single: database; drop